OCA/field-service/fieldservice_account/readme/DESCRIPTION.rst

-This module adds the ability to track employee time and contractor costs for Field Service Orders.
-It also adds functionality to create a customer invoice and a vendor bill when a Field Service Order is completed.
+This module adds the ability to link field service orders to invoices.
+It also adds the option to track the billing partner for field service locations and orders.